 After K-Klass vacated the bunker, occupants arrived and left, adding to and modifying the building but leaving Studio 1 largely untouched.
 Its principal design and function as a high-end Recording and Mixing room has been retained.

 The current lease was signed in May, 2015.
-Customers arrived through the door in its first week of opening, with Catfish and the Bottlemen using the Filter Room to rehearse for their gig at Glastonbury and as a base for writing tracks for their album, The Ride.
+Customers arrived through the door in its first week of opening, with Catfish and the Bottlemen using the Filter Room to rehearse for their gig at Glastonbury and as a base for writing songs.

 If you have something to bring to the party at ROC2 Studios, get in touch!
 We are aways happy to meet new people.

-Steve is a full member of the Institute of Professional Sound.
+Steve is a full member of the Music Producers Guild and Institute of Professional Sound.